MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedules.md

 layout: null
 ---

-Retrieve a paginated list of active audit schedules with optional filtering and sorting capabilities.
+Retrieve a paginated list of active audit schedules with optional filtering.
 Query parameter `auditObjectUnitId` is a **company structure unit** ID; results include schedules that target **audit objects linked to that unit**.
 See [Get company structure units](#/get-company-structure-units).
 The legacy name `auditObjectGroupId` is still accepted with the same meaning.

 ### Request Headers